Payment Hub

 Examples of ACH Transactions

 • Direct Deposit Payroll – Many businesses now provide direct deposit payroll.
-They utilize ACH credit transactions to send money to their workers' financial institutions at set intervals using a system similar to payroll deduction.
+They utilize ACH credits transactions to send money to their workers' financial institutions at set intervals using a system similar to payroll deduction.

 • Recurring Bill Payments – Customers who pay a business on a regular basis (for example, their insurance provider or mortgage lender) may choose to enroll in recurring payments.
 This allows businesses to start ACH debits at each billing cycle, taking money directly from the customer's account.